Economic and Political Overview

 Legislative Power

 The legislature is bicameral in Uzbekistan.
 The parliament called Supreme Assembly (or Oliy Majlis) consists of: the Senate (the upper house) having 100 seats with 84 members elected by regional governing councils to serve five-year terms and 16 are appointed by the President; and the Legislative Chamber (the lower house) having 150 seats with its members elected by popular vote to serve five-year terms.
-The President and the executive branch completely dominate the legislature and can dissolve it if they wish so.
+The President and the executive branch completely dominate the legislature and can dissolve it if they wish.
 The Parliament meets only a few days every year and has little power to shape laws.
 The people of Uzbekistan have very limited political rights.

 Indicator of Freedom of the Press